 He had applied for a permanent employer-sponsored visa as a Customer Service Manager.
 The Company that had nominated him for the visa was in food production and catered to the region of South-East Queensland.

 The Subclass 186 nomination was refused and subsequently, Davinder's Subclass 186 visa was refused too.
-The reason for the refusal was that the Company did not fulfill its training obligations.
-HE was highly stressed as he had paid thousands of dollars on his PR application and it was refused.
+The reason for the refusal was that the Company did not fulfil its training obligations.
+He was highly stressed as he had paid thousands of dollars on his PR application and it was refused.
 Moreover, he had seen a lawyer in this regard and the lawyer's answers were not reassuring.
 Davinder had been living in Australia for 10 years and Australia was his home.
 He could not think of moving back to his home country and starting all over again.
 He was very good at his job and his employer also dependent on him for all important decisions in the Company, especially related to Customer service and relations.

 I broke down the law and explained in simple terms - the legal basis for nomination and visa approval.

-They then collated all documents and sent to me promptly.
+They then collated all documents and sent them to me promptly.
 I also had another meeting with them to prepare them for member's questions during the hearing.